 In the first years of thy youth, accompanied by soldiers of the bravest, whose countenance in battle appeared not very unlike that of young lions, didst thou not most bitterly crush thy uncle the king with sword, and spear, and fire?

 The Latin text uses the word “avunculus” where the above passage reads “uncle”.
 Strictly speaking, that term means mother’s brother.
-However, in this context I believe this can be linked to the fact given in JC 23 that an Einion was not only half-brother to Cadwallon Lawhir, Maelgwn’s father, through Einion Yrth, their father, but that their mothers were sisters, daughters of king Didlet.
+However, in this context I believe this can be linked to the fact, given in JC 23, that an Einion was not only half-brother to Cadwallon Lawhir, Maelgwn’s father, through their father Einion Yrth, but that their mothers were sisters, daughters of king Didlet.

 Although HRB states Rhun escaped to Armorica after the death of Einion because he was driven out by the Saxons, it would seem that Maelgwn had a hand in it as well.
 After Maelgwn’s death his son successfully thwarted challenges to his kingship.
 However, it would seem that the rightful lineage to the throne was reestablished when Iago became king.
 As can be seen in the above table, Cadwallon is correct when he tells Salomon II in the ByB that their two fathers were two second cousins.

 It is unlikely that paganism had disappeared in the early 6th C. O.J.
 Padel refers to a probably early 10th C text in the Vatican library listing between twenty-four and thirty-two names of saints revered in Cornwall.
 Another text lists the twenty-four saintly children of Brychan Brycheiniog, the Cornish version of which is in The V. Nectani.
 Both lists are in the vernacular and the names are partly geographically arranged.
 Padel states that these lists demonstrate the existence in Cornwall of local dedications, many of which are unique to particular parish churches.
 The explanations he gives for the dedications is usually in terms of the conversion of the area by the local saint.
 The Vatican list dedications includes a number of 6th C saints, such as St. Levan, St. Just and St. Gerrans.